TREASURIES-U.S. yields slip on renewed speculation the Fed will slow rate hikes

 NEW YORK, Oct 26 (Reuters) - Treasury yields fell on Wednesday, helped by a weaker dollar and renewed speculation that the Federal Reserve may slow its rapid pace of raising interest rates to tackle high inflation after a closely watched part of the yield curve inverted further.

-Fed officials have said higher rates will not induce a recession because of the strong labor market, but the inverted yield spread has been a reliable indicator of a recession.
+Fed officials have said higher rates will not induce a recession because of the strong labor market.

-Fed funds futures are pricing in a 98.5% probability that the Fed will raise rates by 75 basis points when policymakers meet Nov.
-1-2, CME Group's FedWatch tool shows.
-But markets have backed on where they now see the Fed's peak policy rate, putting it at 4.902% in May 2023 from last week at almost 5% in March.

-The Treasury will sell $43 billion of five-year notes US5YT=RR at auction on Wednesday.
-Results will be announced just after 1 p.m.
-(1700 GMT).
+The Treasury sold $43 billion of five-year notes US5YT=RR at a high yield of 4.192% at auction on Wednesday.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 6.1 basis points at 4.406%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, fell 4 basis points at 4.427%.

 Price